 - There are better practices to best practices.

 Essay Writing Paper UPSC 2021 Detailed Analysis

 Here is a list of our humble observations in an attempt to understand the nature of the paper.

 - All the 8 questions were abstract topics.

-- It was a logical culmination of the process which UPSC has lately followed for deep interpretation and introspection.
+- It was a logical culmination of the process that UPSC has lately followed for deep interpretation and introspection.

 - Essays are now a reflection of one’s personality as the topics demand one to think critically.

 - It is quality over quantity that matters now.
 In simple words, 800-900 words are more than enough if the dimensions are well thought out and are substantiated with good case studies.

 Moving forward, below is a deconstruction of the Essay Paper section wise and topic-wise: